Our faculty have expertise spanning the many diverse fields of education studies.

 Dr. Demers' research reflects her interest and training in curriculum and instruction and urban education.
 Her research interests include teachers as learners, emergent literacies of bilingual kindergartners, and race and diversity in education.

-She teaches Language, Literacy and Assessment Across the Curriculum, Theoretical Perspectives in ESOL, Assessment in ESOL, Methods of Teaching ESOL, Integrating Arts into Teaching, and Sociocultural Perspectives in Public Schools.
+She teaches Language, Literacy and Assessment Across the Curriculum, Theoretical Perspectives in ESOL, Assessment in ESOL, Methods of Teaching ESOL, Integrating Arts into Teaching, and Multicultural Perspectives in Public Schools.

 Dianna Gahlsdorf Terrell, Ph.D.